 From May 26 to 28, 2017, the first Montreal Electric Vehicle Show was held at Place Bonaventure in Montreal (a first in Canada).
-I attended the show in order to better know the options available to me for my next vehicle and also to inspire me for my electric racing car game: Gaia Green Racing.
+I attended the show in order to better know the options available to me for my next vehicle and also to inspire me for my electric racing car game: Super Green Rally.
 Here is my relatively light report of what the show presented and also my overall market assessment.

 Interest in change